Derek-Strasters/Block-Programming-Fonts/README.md

 (Figure 1)

 - Easy differentiation between commonly mixed up glyphs: 1, l, i, and I or o, O, and 0 for example.
 Each is very unique.
 (See Fig. 1)
 - Easy Number Identification.
-The numbers are both emboldened and raised one pixel above the alphabetical glyphs to make them very easy to identify.
+The numbers are raised one pixel above the alphabetical glyphs to make them very easy to identify.
 (See Fig. 2)

 ![](/images/screenshot64.png)